saurabhprasun20/AerialiShield/README.md

 ### Test Description File

-Using a predefined [test-description yaml file](samples/tests/template-test.yaml) is the easiest way to define the test case.
+You can define the test as below:

 ```yaml
 # template-test.yaml